jeremyikwuje/monierate-website/src/blog/nibss-what-it-is-and-how-it-works.md

 ## NIBSS portal

 Users trying to access the NIBSS portal can jump to their [official website](https://nibss-plc.com.ng/log-in/) or make use of the [log-in page](https://nibss-plc.com.ng/log-in/).
-The NIBSS portal is so-called because it opens to door to vast information, services, and products.
+The NIBSS portal is so-called because it opens the door to vast information, services, and products.

 It offers six unique services.
 They are Payment Services, Collections, Data & Identity Services, Payment Innovation, Nigeria Central Switch, Special Projects, Payment Terminal and Application Certification, and Bank Verification Number(BVN).

-In addition, users can access a number of really helpful resources.
+In addition, users can access several really helpful resources.
 These include the latest banking and finance news, national payments data and analytics, and NIBSS media documents,

 Staying true to its name, the NIBSS portal maintains some useful links.
 This can be found at the bottom footer.
 Some of them are to the firm’s [partners](https://nibss-plc.com.ng/partners/), available [career](https://nibss-plc.com.ng/?page_id=495) opportunities, and a link for users to access [training](https://nibss-plc.com.ng/?page_id=495).
 There’s also a [support centre](https://contactcentre.nibss-plc.com.ng/support/home) link for people who might need clarification on the platform’s functions or services.